Volcker urges progress on namesake trading ban

 Other banks are trying to work around the forthcoming rule.

-Three sources familiar with the matter said Goldman Sachs Group Inc is attempting to keep investing in the profitable, albeit risky, business of buying and selling companies..
-Goldman Sachs said it would comply with all elements of the Volcker rule once it was finalised.
+Three sources familiar with the matter said Goldman Sachs Group Inc (GS.N) is attempting to keep investing in the profitable, albeit risky, business of buying and selling companies.
+Goldman Sachs said it would comply with all elements of the Volcker rule once it was finalized.

 In a lighter moment, Volcker pointed out shortcomings in how the proposed rule had been drafted.